 - What border enforcement measures are available to halt the import and export of infringing goods?
 Can activities that take place outside the country of registration support a charge of infringement or dilution?

 All EAEU member states have adopted the EAEU Customs Code, under which it is possible to record trademark rights with the customs authority of each member state for an unlimited number of renewable two-year periods.
 If any imported or exported goods are believed to be infringing, the customs authorities will detain the goods and immediately notify the right holder.
 The right holder normally has 10 days to either release or seize the shipment.
 This can be extended for an additional 10-day period upon the right holder’s request (not applicable to Kazakhstan, where the extension is possible only if a right holder has filed an infringement claim).
 The simplified procedure for the destruction of seized goods without initiating a court proceeding is not available.

 Activities that take place outside the country of registration cannot support a charge of infringement or dilution.

-In Armenia, within three calendar days after the suspension of goods, the right holder must pay a security deposit to the customs authority equal to 5 per cent of the customs value of the goods.
+In Armenia, the right holder must pay a security deposit to the customs authority equal to 5 per cent of the customs value of goods within three calendar days after the suspension of such goods.
 The deposit will be used as an indemnity for potential losses and to cover warehousing and disposal fees.
 The right holder should then obtain a preliminary injunction from the civil court within 10 working days after the suspension; otherwise, customs authorities will release the goods.
-This 10-day period can be extended by an additional 10-day period, by filing proof that a court action has been filed.
+This 10-day period can be extended by an additional 10-day period by filing proof that a court action has been filed.